 First let me say that you could do this by taking a weekend retreat at a local hotel.
 Or unplugging for a day at home.
 But honestly, the most gentle and effective approach is to pose a question or two to yourself a day.
 Or maybe every other day.
 Or maybe just once a week.

-- Block off time.
+- Block off time on your calendar.
 Like with all important meetings, consider this a sacred time for yourself.
 So I do recommend that you (a) decide how often you want to dig into your own self-awareness and then (b) block off a half-hour to an hour of time on your calendar each of those days to spend some quality time with YOU.

 - Gather your supplies: a pen and some paper.
 You can choose a beautiful journal to write in or a plain old spiral notebook.
 I personally prefer the pen and paper method because this forces you to slow down, draws you into the moment, and helps you crystallize your answers.
 But if you must, you can choose do this in a Word document on your computer.
 (Just that you need to bring in more self-discipline in order to not flip over to Facebook to self-soothe or distract yourself with email or mindless surfing.)

 - Place Matters.It needs to be a place that feels nourishing and safe.
 Maybe it’s a favorite chair.
-Maybe it’s a museum café.
-Maybe it’s a local coffee shop.
+Perhaps you find solace in a museum café or local coffee shop.
 Both the supplies and the space for your dive into self-awareness must be easy to access so you don’t let excuses (aka fear) stand in the way of you keeping some sacred appointments with yourself.

 - Make it special in some way, so that you send your mind and soul a signal that the time spent focusing on growing your self-awareness is sacred.
 Wear a favorite blouse.
 Write with a favorite pen that flows just perfectly.
 Do buy that beautiful notebook you’ve been wanting.
 Fix a cup of that favorite tea you save for company.
 Indulge in a perfect pain au chocolat that reminds you of Paris.
 Actually burning that expensive candle you love but don’t want to “waste”.